-While we have considered only the decays involving $\chi, H_2, L$ in the Boltzmann equations, responsible for transferring the dark sector asymmetry into leptons, it is also possible to have scatterings like $\chi H_2 \rightarrow L{\rm SM}$ transferring the asymmetry.
-In Fig. \ref{rate}, we show the comparisons of decay and scattering rates.
+While we have considered only the decays involving $\chi, H_2, L$ in the Boltzmann equations, responsible for transferring the dark sector asymmetry into leptons, it is also possible to have scatterings like $\chi \, H_2 \rightarrow L \, X$ transferring the asymmetry with $X$ being one of the allowed SM scalar/vector bosons present in the bath.
+In Fig. \ref{rate}, we show the comparisons of these decay and scattering rates.
 While for $T > T_{\rm cr}$, decay dominates over scattering significantly, for $T< T_{\rm cr}$, where decay is forbidden, the scattering rate also remains suppressed.
 For the chosen values of $Y_\nu$, the scattering remains out-of-equilibrium throughout validating the production of lepton asymmetry dominantly from decay.